tonytins/SomethingAboutFoxxo/book.textbundle/text.md

 As he pondered it while walking through the last rays of the sunlight, he found his friends gather around ahead of him.

-“So!?” asked Puipui eagerly.
+“So!?” asked Pui Pui eagerly.
 “Did they make a deal!?”

 “Is the bakery going to double their donut production!?” asked Debbita, looking hungrier than ever.